HumanSignal/label-studio/docs/source/guide/ml.md

 </div>

 * **Start model training on annotation submission**--Enable this option for automated training.
 When enabled, training is automatically initiated every time an annotation is submitted or updated.
-* **Start Training** (Available from the overflow menu next to the connected model)--Manually initiate training.
+* **Start Training** (Available from the overflow menu next to the connected model) -- Manually initiate training.
 Use this action if you want to control when the model training occurs, such as after a specific number of annotations have been collected or at certain intervals.

 You can also initiate training programmatically using the following: